ACC Hall of Champions

 The Virginia Tech Hokie is the sad-looking purple-ish bird on the left:

-My favorite is the Wake Forest Demon Deacon.
+My favorite might be the Wake Forest Demon Deacon.

 Or the Georgia Tech yellow jacket.